DennyScott/dennyscott.io/content/posts/2019-25-08---intro-to-tree-shaking.md

 ---
 ## Introduction

-It's been some time since I started the "Reducing Javascript bundle size" series, but today we are going to take a look at one of the most misunderstood tactics for reducing the size, tree shaking.
+It's been some time since I started the *reducing Javascript bundle size* series, but today we are going to take a look at one of the most misunderstood tactics for reducing the size, tree shaking.
 [Tree shaking](https://webpack.js.org/guides/tree-shaking/) has a lot of buzz to it, so it's worth investigating.

 > Note: Check out [Part One](https://medium.com/better-programming/reducing-js-bundle-size-58dc39c10f9c) and [Part Two](https://medium.com/better-programming/reducing-js-bundle-size-a6533c183296) of this series!